Nycander/todo.txt-source-code-autoscan/readme.md

 Now, in all these files you maybe are writing stuff like

-    // TODO: Make sure laser canon does not overheat.
+    // TODO: Make sure laser cannon does not overheat.

 After working for a couple of decades on this project, you probably have a few dozen of these comments laying around (at least I do).